YoutubeLike/CodingTube/README.md

 ```bash
     docker compose up
 ```
 ### ⚠️Warning the first launch can take a few minutes⚠️
+If you encouter any issue with 5000 port and you are on a mac you need to change your mac settings

+This issue is due to Apple protocol who use port 5000 and port 7000

+Open your settings go to general -> Airdrop and Handoff -> uncheck Airplay receiver

 ## How to access
 You can access to the homepage with